MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Service-Transfer.md

 4. Select G/L Account for **Transfer From G/L Account No.** on **Shipment Line** and **Transfer To G/L Account No.** on **Receipt Line**.
 GST Group Code, HSN/SAC Code should not be blank on **G/L Account** card.

+Service transfers between locations, branches or divisions having different registration numbers are taxable under GST.
+In such a case, if services transferred within the state from one location to another, then CGST and SGST/UTGST will be levied, other-wise, where the registration number is same, there shall be no levy.
+ Service transferred from one state to another state, then IGST will be levied.

-For example, service for INR 10000 is being transferred on which 18% GST (9% CGST and 9% SGST/UTGST in case of Intra-State or Intra-Union Territory transaction or 18% IGST in case of Inter-State transaction), will be charged.
+For example, service for INR 10000 is being transferred on which 18% GST (9% CGST and 9% SGST/UTGST in case of Intra-State or Intra-Union Territory transaction or 18% IGST in case of Inter-State transaction), has to be charged.

-1. GST Calculation on Service Transfer Order will appear in the Fact Box, as following:
+- GST Calculation on Service Transfer Order will appear in the Fact Box, as following:

     |Component|Amount|
     |----------------------------------|---------------------------------------|